Missouri River Late April May Fly Fishing Forecast

 Missouri River Bugs April & May

 Midges: Through the month into May.
-Not too good this year.
+Not too good, not too consistent, this year.
 But a few around to get your rod out.
-Fish clusters, individuals, and droppers.
+Fish clusters, individuals, or in conjunction with droppers.
 You can find the fish rising in pond like areas as well as seam lines.
 But mostly the soft water insides where the midges are buzzin’ around on the surface.

 BWO’s: Mid April into mid June sometimes.
 But mostly through the end of May.
 The best and most consistent of the spring bugs.
 Afternoons are the time when you will see them come off.
 2pm and later.
 They start on the lower river and move uphill.
 And they have started.
 So expect more bugs as the month moves on.